 Whether an environment is "hostile" or "abusive" can be determined only by looking at all circumstances.

 These may include the frequency of the harassing conduct; its severity; whether it is physically threatening or a mere offensive utterance; and whether it unreasonably interferes with an employee's or student's performance.

 Discrimination: is an adverse employment action or decision that is based on or motivated by an individual's race, color, national origin, religion, sex, disability, age, sexual orientation, gender identity or veteran's status.

-Complainant: the individual(s) alleging the occurrence of discrimination or harassment.
+Accuser: the individual(s) alleging the occurrence of discrimination or harassment.

-Respondent: the individual(s) against whom a complaint of violation of this policy is made.
+Accused: the individual(s) against whom a complaint of violation of this policy is made.